Speaking to Absent Volumes

 The books in the Playfair Library were arranged by a system based on the physical arrangement of the bookcases.
 Full records of this are preserved, allowing the books to re-occupy the space in the imagination, and for old relationships and juxtapositions between volumes to be explored.

-The students were challenged to work with the old catalogues and shelflists to select books which speak to their own individual interests, and to make a contemporary response in the form of an artist’s book.
+The students, now in their fourth year, were challenged to work with the old catalogues and shelflists to select books which speak to their own individual interests, and to make a contemporary response in the form of an artist’s book.
 Their work is diverse in subject, in method and format; it is seen here alongside a selection of the original material they worked with illustrating their engagement with this important, unique historical collection.

 In this short video Jane and Elizabeth introduce themselves and explain the origins of the project.
 Providing a history of the Playfair Library and an overview of how the student artists engaged with the original books, responding to the brief in their own individual ways.